What to Expect on Your Trip to Canmore and Kananaskis Post-Pandemic

 Limited staff also means operating hours may be different than usual.
 Make plans and reservations when possible, but stay flexible and be ready for the unexpected.
 Before you visit certain places, check the website or call ahead to make sure they’re open on the days you want to visit.
 Be ready to go with the flow and embrace opportunities to be spontaneous if your plans get changed unexpectedly.
 If you’re looking for inspiration, check out a full list of Things to Do in Canmore and Kananaskis.

-When you start booking your accommodations and planning your trip, keep in mind that no one knows what the future holds – be aware of the changing restrictions and protocols in Canada and Alberta as you get closer to your travel dates.
+When you start booking your accommodations and planning your trip, keep in mind that no one knows what the future hold.
+Stay informed about local health updates in Canada and Alberta as you get closer to your travel dates.
 If you’re still a bit nervous to travel, try visiting during the spring or fall when Canmore and Kananaskis get less traffic – you’ll still get the same incredible experiences without the stress of large crowds.